-Even though our home is in the UK, all of us are citizens of the world!
-The world is made up of 193 recognised countries, and the decisions that the people and the leaders make in each of these countries can affect the lives of people in other countries.
+Even though our home is in the UK, we are all citizens of the world!
+The world is made up of 193 UN-recognised countries and many other territories, and the decisions that the people and the leaders make in each of these countries can affect the lives of people in other countries, because we're all connected.

-All the rights in the articles of the CRC are universal (this means for all children, everywhere), and the CRC says countries with the money, resources and the ability to help, like the UK, should help make sure that children in other countries can enjoy their rights too.
+All of rights in the articles of the CRC are universal (this means for all children, everywhere), and the CRC says countries with money, resources and ability to share, like the UK, should help make sure that children and young people in other countries can enjoy their rights too.

 Often the UK will send support to a country when a disaster happens or war breaks out.
 But people in another country can also be affected by actions we take here in our own country.